Defeating India's Central Monitoring SystemMay 9, 2013 politics tech privacy

 Because privacy does not bring in votes, it is highly unlikely that any political party will oppose this system.
 Circumventing this system however, is rather simple using PGP or any other munition grade cryptographic scheme.
 So, if anyone wishes to communicate with me securely, please encrypt your message using this key, whose fingerprint should be:

-You may now put your tin-foil hat back on.
-Thank you!
+You may now put your tin-foil hat back on again.

 Edit: Replaced my old key with a 4096-bit RSA key.